 And so on a dry, chilly, overcast morning, I drove down to Glenn’s Fall’s NY, where Kenny met me for the hand off in he parking lot of a Dollar General Store, not glamorous by any means, but it worked for us both.
 This would be the first time he would see the completed parts in person.
 It’s 40 degrees and I’m sweating.
 Why?
 Kenny is extremely meticulous and it all came down to this moment.
 I’m a hero or a fool.
 He pulled in, got out of his van and we exchanged pleasantries.
 But the time had come.
 I uncovered the parts and pulled them out in the daylight.
 I could feel my stomach churning, my pulse racing.
 He took one look and was instantly all smiles.
 He was “over the moon” as he put it.
 And I was greatly relieved that my part of this little adventure was soon to be over as he carefully placed the parts in the rear of his Sprinter van.
 We shook hands, said goodbye and Kenny was headed back to Jersey City.
 I sat there is silence for a few minutes by myself and just took it all in.
 In the end, it was all worth it.
 The sense of achievement and satisfaction at a job well done had me floating on air.
 I headed back up to Vermont with a smile on my face and the sun poking through the clouds.
-A sign?
-Who knows.
-The two shots below show Kenny and his main man Jon (in the hat) during reassembly the next day, Monday.
-They had the bike together and ready for a photo shoot in prep for the museum.
+Kenny and his main man Jon had the bike together and ready for a photo shoot in prep for the museum the next day

 Set up and ready to shoot –

 The first pre-public glimpse of the completed bike that Kenny sent to me